kushmirchandani/Erra/README.md

 ## Fire Prediction Algorithm
+*(Ignis1/Erra/Views/Components /PredictionAlgorithm .swift)*

 - isWithinCircle() iterates through each fire's latitude and longitude in the old fire dataset (which is 2 hours old) and creates a 2-mile radius circle around each of these fire locations.

 - Subsequently, the function checks for any coordinates in the new fire dataset that fall within the defined 2-mile interaction threshold of every old fire.

-- If another, new, fire is found within this interaction threshold, the function calculates the distance between the two fires.
+- If another new fire is found within this interaction threshold, the function calculates the distance between the two fires.
 If there is no change in the movement of a fire, it returns a distance of 0.0.

 - After determining the distance, the function "draws" a vector from the old fire location to the new fire location.
 This line extends 50 miles past the new fire location.